truemail-rb/truemail-rb.github.io/docs/truemail-gem/configuration.md

   # not contains whitelisted domain always will return false.
   # It is equal false by default.
   config.whitelist_validation = true

   # Optional parameter.
-Validation of email which contains blacklisted domain
-  # always will return false.
-Other validations will not processed even if it
-  # was defined in validation_type_for.
-It is equal to empty array by default.
-  config.blacklisted_domains = ['somedomain3.com', 'somedomain4.com']

-  # Optional parameter.
 With this option Truemail will filter out unwanted mx
   # servers via predefined list of ip addresses.
 It can be used as a part of